molnarlin/green_heaven_online_market/README.md

 3. **Live Chat Support**
    Add a live chat feature for real-time customer assistance, helping users with product questions and order issues.

+4. **Rating buy customers**
+   Customers can be able to rate products, or write feedback about them.

 # 9. Testing